JimHotchkiss/simply_vegan_app/NOTES.md

 So, I think I got the array of comments sorted so it will return an array of the most comments.
   * Next, build a most_comments show form.
 Test out this functionality by adding more comments to an already existing recipe.

+Okay, so I have a bug.
+The nested routes recipes/:id/comments/:id is reversing the id.
+  * Think I got bug fixed: in the link_to path, I had to include (current_user, comment.id)